Islands of Siankaba

 There are two very distinct seasons at the Victoria Falls, the wet/flood season and the dry season.
 These seasons do not reflect the quantity of rain, rather reflect the volume of flow of the Zambezi River.
 From around March through to July the river surges in size as the rainfall in Angola and Zambia from months before swells the current.
 The falls are at their most dramatic at this time of year with huge columns of spray.
 The nights are cold and the days warm at this time of year.
 From around September to January the water levels drop, the falls are more accessible and views are clearer as the flow can drop in volume by 90%.
 It is worth noting that the rains come from late October through to February, this combined with high heat, 40 celsius or more, in October and November, causes high levels of humidity.

-Call us on 020 3993 5269 to start planning your holiday to Islands of Siankaba or take a look at our itineraries to Zambia
+Call us on 858 345 1761 to start planning your vacation to Islands of Siankaba or take a look at our itineraries to Zambia

 Islands of Siankaba is a romantic retreat in the Zambezi River on two secluded and beautiful islands.
 There are just seven chalets here, individually linked to a central bar and restaurant by footbridges - each chalet has sweeping views over the river.